3ximus/aerial-sddm-theme/README.md

 ### Other notes

-This theme streams the videos so internet connection is necessary.
+This theme streams the HD videos so a good internet connection is necessary.
 If there is no active connection or the video can't be played the background will fallback to the image background.jpg

 ### Changing settings in `theme.conf.user`